 Temporary degradation of air quality during construction may occur during the operation of heavy equipment and the moving and placing of soil.
+Temporary impacts of dust generated during construction will be controlled with watering.

 4.7 NOISE IMPACTS

 A detailed noise analysis of the O'Malley Road corridor was performed in 2001.
 The full report is contained in Appendix C. The following is a summary of the noise study.